Virslandir/WordCountChallengeStarterCode/README.md

 The UI component (the console in the current case) is also abstracted away by use of the IViewerEngine interface, and I have yet to test other UI possibilities, say, a WinForms or maybe a Razor Pages variation, to see how easy it actually is to replace the UI with this interface.

-Additionally, I have tried to implement the Dependency Inversion Principle (DIP) by using a Factory class which is solely responsible for creating all dependencies.
+Additionally, I have tried to implement the Dependency Inversion Principle (DIP) by using a Factory class which is solely responsible for instantiating all dependencies.
 The only "newing up" happening outside of the Factory is when the Main method instantiates the Factory itself.

 I am happy and open to hear comments and critique from the community.